-This Tuesday, newly dominant House Democrats revealed legislation that would require all gun buyers go through a background check, regardless of whether they buy a weapon from a licensed dealer, collector at a gun show, or stranger in a parking lot.
+In February, House Democrats passed legislation that would require all gun buyers go through a background check, regardless of whether they buy a weapon from a licensed dealer, collector at a gun show, or stranger in a parking lot.

 Universal background checks are popular and enjoy political momentum.
-Poll after poll shows they win near universal approval.
-According to a Quinnipiac University poll conducted immediately after the school shooting at a high school in Parkland, Florida, last February, 97 percent of American voters said they approved of the policy, with identical levels of support among respondents living in households with a gun.
+Poll after poll shows they win near-universal approval.
+According to a Quinnipiac University poll conducted immediately after the school shooting at a high school in Parkland, Florida, in February 2018, 97 percent of American voters said they approved of the policy, with identical levels of support among respondents living in households with a gun.

 But it’s worth asking how effective universal background checks are at reducing gun violence.
 And the real-world evidence that they reduce crime is more complicated than the political momentum might suggest.